Faltering New Build Sales Add Pressure to Resale Market

 A potential buyer asked me the other day “Do you think house prices will fall back again soon?”
 With demand massively outflanking supply my straight, honest answer was “No. not any time soon.”
 Only a fall in the availability of finance would apply the brakes at the moment and there is no sign at present of this happening, despite the interest rate rises.

-If you would like a professional opinion on the current value of your own home, speak to one of our experts by calling 01789 549 549.
+If you would like a professional opinion on the current value of your own home, speak to one of our experts.
 We’d be delighted to help.